-A watershed contains three subcatchments in the City of Denver.
+A project located in the City of Denver is represented by three subcatchments.
 The drainage system collects Subcatchment 1 at Point A, and Subcatchments 2 and 3 at Point B, and then drains into a detention system.
-Determine the 10-year peak discharge at Point B using the watershed parameters summarized in the table.
-Assume that the imperviousness is 98 percent.
+Determine the 10-year peak discharge at Point B using the watershed parameters summarized in the table below.